 StableUSD (USDS), against which the double-priced trade took place, is a Stablecoin backed by the US Dollar, governed by Stably Inc. It is currently ranked 419th on the CoinMarketCap, and this relatively thin order book may have triggered a market buy to push the price of BTC up significantly for filling the order while clearing out the order book.

 A rise of Bitcoin is extremely vital, not only for its investors but also for the market as a whole.
-It is the epitome of success for crypto markets, and any swing in its behaviour influences performances of other altcoins.
+It is the epitome of success for crypto markets, and any swing in its behavior influences performances of other altcoins.
 When Bitcoin was at its peak in December 2017, the entire crypto market was booming, and as Bitcoin declined, the entire market collapsed.

 Bitcoin was last traded for over the $10,000 mark on March 07 last year.
 However, the biggest cryptocurrency dipped severely, falling back to test the $6,000 support, which broke ultimately, after recurring visits.
 This triggered a market collapse, from which recovery is far from complete.